juhda/juhda/README.md

 # Hi, I'm Dávid Juhász 👋

-**Compiler & Systems Engineer**
+**Edge AI & Embedded Systems Engineer**

-Empowering Developer Tools, Embedded Platforms, and Complex Systems with Structured Insight, Clarity, and Purpose.
+Building Low-Power, Sustainable Edge AI Solutions—from Inference to Hardware Interfaces—with Structured Insight and Systems-Level Clarity.

 ---

 🔬 **Focus Areas:**

-- Compiler development and code generation (LLVM and beyond)
+- Edge AI systems (inference, preprocessing, hardware integration)
-- Embedded software and systems architecture
+- Embedded software and firmware for resource-constrained platforms
-- Runtime systems, system simulation, and hardware-software co-design
+- Developer tooling, including compiler and runtime systems
+- Hardware-software co-design and system architecture

 🛠️ **Philosophy:**

-Building robust, high-performance systems where hardware and software meet, with a focus on precision, reliability, and developer productivity.
+Creating robust, efficient systems where hardware and software meet, with a focus on precision, sustainability, and innovation—from evaluating new technologies to building solutions from a blank sheet.

 🌍 **Based in Europe, collaborating globally.**